Skip to content

 Before adding any fields, answer: what decision will this evaluation inform?
 A post-event survey that drives “should we invite this speaker back?” needs different questions than one that drives “how do we improve the agenda?”
 The clearest evaluations are tied to a specific action.

-Open FormHug and use the AI builder: “Create a post-training evaluation form with a behavioral rating scale, conditional follow-up based on score, and a best-part / one-change question.”
+Open the AI form builder and use a prompt like: “Create a post-training evaluation form with a behavioral rating scale, conditional follow-up based on score, and a best-part / one-change question.”
 FormHug generates the structure.
+If the evaluation needs scored dimensions or a profile-style report, start from the assessment maker instead.
+If your use case matches one of the templates below, start there and customize the labels.

 Add two open-ended text fields: one for low scores, one for high scores.
 Set conditional visibility: